 - Always look for ways to make a positive impact

-- Encourage respect and compassion for one another
+- Encourage respect and compassion for each other

 - Embrace diversity